Erik ten Hag says Marcus Rashford going out after Man City defeat ‘unacceptable’

 Rashford was dropped to the bench at Wolves last season for timekeeping, but Ten Hag rejected the notion that the academy graduate is not attuned to his demands.

-“Your suggestion is not right,” the United boss.
+“Your suggestion is not right,” he said.
 “He’s fitting in, he’s very motivated to put things right.

-“I know which effort he is putting in.
-He’s totally with us.

 “So, he makes one mistake but also, off the pitch, what he is doing, how he lives, and I’m sure he is doing everything right to help the team to perform and to let us win.”